Looking for an easy, sourdough cinnamon roll recipe that can be made with your sourdough discard? This is it!

-No stand mixer or complicated steps needed with this recipe!
-We guide you through the process step-by-step!
+No stand mixer or complicated steps needed with this recipe.
+We guide you through the process step-by-step.

-> This is a great time to start experimenting with other sourdough baked goods!
+Now that you've got your sourdough starter going, it's a great time to start experimenting with other sourdough baked goods!

-> You guys, this is seriously the easiest sourdough cinnamon roll you will ever find.
+You guys, this is seriously the easiest sourdough cinnamon roll you will ever find.
 And an amazingly delicious one at that!

 The best part about this recipe is that you can use your sourdough starter discard to make them instead of throwing it away!